Tomorrow X Together: Name

-In their first interview with MBC's Section TV in 2019, the group stated that they prefer to be called "Tomorrow X Together" over "TXT".
+The full name is often shortened to 투바투; Tubatu by Korean media and fans.
+International media and fans often shorten the group's name to TXT.
+In their first interview with MBC's Section TV, the band stated that they prefer to be called "Tomorrow X Together" over "TXT".

 History

 Pre-debut activities

 Plans for a second boy group from Big Hit Entertainment were announced by founder Bang Si-hyuk as early as 2017, and a debut date for early 2019 was set in November 2018.
-TXT was officially revealed on January 10, 2019.
+Tomorrow X Together was officially revealed on January 10, 2019.
 Over the next ten days, videos depicting each member, dubbed "introduction films," were released on YouTube.